Boards & Commissions

 Tree Advisory Board

-Duties: Consider and promote Arbor Day celebrations and other educational functions related to urban forestry and any other duties as granted by the Board of Commissioners of the City.
+Duties: Enable the City to receive the designation “Tree City USA,” consider and promote Arbor Day celebrations and other educational functions related to urban forestry and any other duties as granted by the Board of Commissioners of the City.

-Membership: Five members appointed by the Mayor to serve four-year terms.
+Membership: Five members appointed by the City to serve four-year terms.

 University District Review Committee